 *If you’d like HOPE delivered right to your inbox, subscribe here and I’ll send my FREE 100 Days with Christ Bible study & journal.

-Kelli Campbell lost her husband, Major Shawn Campbell, in a Marine Corps helicopter collision in Hawaii on January 14, 2016.
-Kelli and her four children, Tristan, Kenna, Kate and Donovan, moved to Kansas City to be near family.
-The children attend Whitefield Academy with the help of Folds of Honor Children’s Fund Scholarships.
-Kelli is now on the Folds of Honor National Speaker’s Bureau and serves as the Regional Development Officer for the Kansas City chapter.
-She is grateful to be able help pass on the support and hope her family was given, and to continue honoring the legacy of her husband and all those who serve our nation.
+Kelli Campbell’s late husband, Major Shawn Campbell, was killed in a Marine Corps helicopter collision in Hawaii on January 14, 2016.
+Kelli serves Folds of Honor as a national speaker and Kansas City Regional Development Officer.
+She is grateful to pass on the support and hope her family was given, while honoring the legacy of her husband and all those who serve our nation.